AdrianChudy/HelloCSS-Layout/README.md

 # HelloCSS-Layout
-Project shows the use of CSS in the positioninig layout on the example a tweet :)
+Project shows the use of CSS in the positioninig layout on the an example tweet :)